Comparing the Top Portable Chargers and Backup Batteries (Updated April 12 2017)

 |ChargeTech||27000mAh||2||29 oz||NA||AC charger, flat design, Nintendo Switch friendly?|

 Have a USB-C device?
 Don’t have a USB-C device?
 Your husband has a USB-C device but you still have a micro-USB device?

 Don’t worry!
 There is an easy solution for all of this.

 All of the chargers listed above have traditional USB ports, which work as long as you have a “legacy” USB-C cable.

-My recommendation for anyone who has this dilemma: don’t buy USB-C to USB-C cables until everyone is caught up.
+My recommendation for anyone who has this dilemma: don’t buy USB-C to USB-C cables until everyone is caught up (probably 2018 and beyond) unless your home or office is very high tech.
 Most devices (desktop computers, wall chargers, charging stations, car chargers) don’t have USB-C ports built into them yet anyway, but practically all of them have regular USB ports.

 If you have USB-C devices: buy USB-C to USB cables.